liuk22/liuk22/README.md

 Hi, I'm Kaichen!

 - I'm an undergrad at the University of California, Berkeley in their senior year at the Electrical Engineering and Computer Sciences department.
-At the moment, I'm involved with the [Mechanical Systems Control Lab](https://msc.berkeley.edu/) with some attempts at robotic exploration research.
-Most of my visible projects will be within this realm, with a few course projects scattered here and there.
+- I love robotics, automotives, tennis, rock music, and searching for new restaurants.
 - Please reach out to my [LinkedIn](linkedin.com/in/liuk22) if you would like to chat!